Aceinna/docs_openrtk/useOpenRTK/APP.rst

 ::

-    You can scan the QR code to download, currently only the android version and make sure you Android version is 8.0 or above. after downloaded open the apk file to install.
-And please make the app in white list.
+  You can scan the QR code to download, currently only the android version and make sure your Android version is 8.0 or above.
+After downloaded open the apk file to install.
+Please make the app in white list.

 .. image:: ../media/ercode.png
    :align: center
    :scale: 50%